-RWD is an abbreviation for Responsive Web Design, and it is the practice of building web pages to work on any device and every screen size; no matter how large or small they are, be it a mobile phone, tablet, laptop or desktop.
-Benefit of the RWD is you don’t need to create a different page version for each mentioned device.
-Responsive web design uses only HTML and CSS to resize, hide, shrink, enlarge, or move the content to make it look best on any given screen.
+RWD is an abbreviation for Responsive Web Design, and it is the practice of building web pages to work on any device and every screen size improving user interfaces and user experience across the board; no matter how large or small they are, be it a mobile phone, tablet, laptop or desktop.
+The benefit of the responsive design is you don’t need to create a different page version for each mentioned device.
+Responsive web designers use only HTML and CSS to resize, hide, shrink, enlarge, or move the content to make it look best on any given screen.
 RWD is achieved by using CSS media queries - media queries are simple filters which make the content style change based on the characteristics of the device like the display type, width, height, orientation and even resolution.

 Q: Discuss CSS image sprites.

 CSS sprites are essentially multiple raster images merged into a single image.
 The main reason for their usage is to help with performance.
 The fewer different requests a browser needs to make, the faster the web page will load.
 Term “sprites” dates from the old times and was first used in video games.
 The idea was that it is faster to load one image into graphic memory, and then only display parts of that image at a time, than continually load new images.
 This same principle is used in web today.

 In CSS, image sprites are used with a background-image property, and then adjusted by setting the background position and dimensions of the individual classes to display a single portion of the complete image sprite.

 Q: Explain what Less, Sass, and Stylus are.
 Discuss what they offer, and their advantages and disadvantages.

 Less, Sass, and Stylus are all CSS preprocessors.
 CSS preprocessors are an abstraction layer on top of CSS, written in a special syntax compiled back to CSS.